-- 3.3.6 Contract: A binding contract shall consist of: (1) the IFB and any amendments thereto, (2) the bidder's response (bid) to the IFB, (3) clarification of the bid, if any, and (4) the City's Purchasing Department's acceptance of the bid by "Notice of Award" or by "Purchase Order".
-All Exhibits and Attachments included In the IFB shall be incorporated into the contract by reference. - A. The contract expresses the complete agreement of the parties and, performance shall be governed solely by the specifications and requirements contained therein. - B. Any change to the contract, whether by modification and/or supplementation, must be accomplished by a formal contract amendment signed and approved by and between the duly authorized representative of the bidder and the City Purchasing Division or by a modified Purchase Order prior to the effective date of such modification.
+3.3.6 Contract: A binding contract shall consist of: (1) the IFB and any amendments thereto, (2) the bidder's response (bid) to the IFB, (3) clarification of the bid, if any, and (4) the City's Purchasing Department's acceptance of the bid by "Notice of Award" or by "Purchase Order".
+All Exhibits and Attachments included In the IFB shall be incorporated into the contract by reference.

+A. The contract expresses the complete agreement of the parties and, performance shall be governed solely by the specifications and requirements contained therein.

+B. Any change to the contract, whether by modification and/or supplementation, must be accomplished by a formal contract amendment signed and approved by and between the duly authorized representative of the bidder and the City Purchasing Division or by a modified Purchase Order prior to the effective date of such modification.
 The bidder expressly and explicitly understands and agrees that no other method and/or no other document, including acts and oral communications by or from any person, shall be used or construed as an amendment or modification to the contract.

-3.3.7 Time of Completion: The scheduled date of Completion for the Project is December 13, 2019.
+3.3.7 Time of Completion: The scheduled time of Completion for the Project is 56 Calendar Days from the starting date specified in the Notice to Proceed.